-Bulgaria: Westinghouse to upgrade NPP Kozloduy’s control systems17.
-January 2020. / SEE Energy News
+Bulgaria: Westinghouse to upgrade NPP Kozloduy’s control systems, SEE Energy News

 Westinghouse Electric Company said that it has signed a contract with Bulgarian nuclear power plant Kozloduy to migrate the current Ovation platform-based information and control systems at the plant’s units 5 and 6 to its latest standard.